-Programme Code Certificate in: Entry Criteria Selection Criteria and Processes AK3668 Advanced Professional Cookery Completion of AK3627 Certificate in Professional Cookery and relevant work experience.
-AK3653 Conflict Resolution CV, interview may be required.
+Programme Code Certificate in: Entry Criteria Selection Criteria and Processes AK3653 Conflict Resolution CV, interview may be required.
 Relevant community or work experience.
-PA0716 AK3722 AK3653 Language Teaching to Adults Relevant work experience.
-PA0716 Legal Executive Course Relevant work experience.
+AK3722 Language Teaching to Adults Relevant work experience.
+PA0716 AK3722 Legal Executive Course Relevant work experience.
 AK3771 Liaison Interpreting Not open to school leavers, applicants must demonstrate a high level of proficiency in English and one other language.
-AK3627 AK3690 New Zealand Sign Language and Deaf Studies A basic knowledge of New Zealand Sign Language, interview, CV and addendum ^a .
+AK3690 New Zealand Sign Language and Deaf Studies A basic knowledge of New Zealand Sign Language, interview, CV and addendum a .
 AK3627 Professional Cookery Completion of AK3626 Certificate in Basic Cookery and relevant work experience.
 AK3707 Translation Studies Not open to school leavers, applicants must demonstrate a high level of proficiency in English and one other language.
-AK3767 AK3707 Māori Development Applicants are required to have met University Entrance requirements KEY Language Rich Subjects: English, History, Geography, Classical Studies, History or Art or Media Studies, Economics, Te Reo, Physical Education, Drama, Social Studies.

-a.
-This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice.
+AK3767 Māori Development Applicants are required to have met University Entrance requirements KEY cts: English, History, Geogra Studies, Economics, Te Reo, a.This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice.